Kearsley: History

 In 1830 it was described as:

 "Kersley, a township in the parish of Deane, Hundred of Salford, 7 miles N.W. from Manchester.
 Inhabitants 1,833.
 In this township is Kearsley Moor, an extensive common, under the surface of which there are many valuable coalmines".

 In the Industrial Revolution a papermill, cotton mills, chemical works, an iron foundry, a quarry and 15 coal mines operated within its boundaries.

 In the mid-19th century, the area was a busy coal mining area.
 Several street names such as Moss Colliery Road (in nearby Clifton) bear testimony to this.
 The largest coal mine was the Unity Brook Colliery.
 On 12 March 1878, an explosion in the mine killed 43 men and boys and 19 of the dead were buried at the parish church.
 By 1900 the coal mining industry had all but disappeared.

 In the late 1920s, the coal-fired Kearsley Power Station was built.
 It used water for cooling from the River Irwell.
 The power station closed, and was demolished, on 12 May 1985.
 The power station had a railway connection, which has been removed and is now a pedestrian trail.

 Economy

-Today Kearsley has little industry; the one remaining mill is now a multi occupancy building housing retail and light engineering.
-There are three small industrial estates concerned mainly with the transport industry.
-These are the Europa Industrial Estate and the Fishbrook Industrial Estate on Stoneclough Road, plus the Lion Industrial Estate on Moss Road.
+Today, Kearsley has little industry; the only remaining mill is now a multi occupancy building housing retail and light engineering.
+Three small industrial estates are concerned mainly with the transport industry.
+These include the Europa Industrial Estate and the Fishbrook Industrial Estate on Stoneclough Road, plus the Lion Industrial Estate on Moss Road.

 There is a small shopping precinct and some isolated shops along Manchester Road (A666).